drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo mkdir /media/exhdd

-Name of the directory can be arbitrary valid Linux path.
+Name of the directory can be an arbitrary valid Linux path.
 Mount the drive using command:

 > sudo mount /dev/sda1 /media/exhdd